There are many different kinds of Shanghai massage. This article introduces you to a traditional Chinese medicine massage in Shanghai.

 Overall the experience was quite enjoyable, and I did feel relaxed afterwards.
 If I truly could be cured of several ailments for RMB 12,000, then I'm sure it would be well worth the price.

 However, for those who don't have so much time and money to invest, or do not believe in TCM, the price is quite high.

-For expats who prefer better English service and are looking for a more relaxing Shanghai massage rather than a therapeutic massage, there are several Shanghai Spa chains catering to Shanghai expats such as Dragon Fly.
+For expats who prefer a more relaxing and better English service Shanghai massage there are several Shanghai Spa chains catering to expats such as Dragon Fly.